I am currently a fourth year PhD student advised by Alina Oprea

 During summer '19, I was at Google Brain Privacy and Security, working with Nicolas Papernot on model extraction attacks.
 In summer '18, I worked at DoS and Abuse at Google, using machine learning to protect Google Cloud customers from DoS attacks.

-In other news, I enjoy running, swimming, and weightlifting.
-I've also been known to compete in Super Smash Brothers tournaments
+In other news, I enjoy running, swimming, biking, and weightlifting.
+I'm also a retired Super Smash Brothers tournament competitor